karanS08/CV2-and-Servos/READme.md

 Enjoy exploring computer vision with pan tilt servo motors!

 For more detailed instructions, code snippets, and examples, refer to the project repository.

+## Note : The code was developed on a Linux machine (Ubuntu 22.04.2).
+If you are using a Windows machine, you may need to modify the code to suit your requirements.